 Best for Everyday Use: Momcozy Muslin Swaddle Blankets

-- 【Baby Sleep Better】Size 47″ X 47” (120 x 120 cm), large enough to easily wrap babies, prevents newborn babies from startling themselves awake with random arm movements, recreates the secure and cozy feeling of the womb, helps soothe your baby and get them a better sleep.
-Muslin swaddle blankets also have a certain degree of stretch, which can ensure the comfort of the baby.
+- 【Enjoy Better Sleep】Size 47″ X 47″ (120 x 120 cm), large enough to easily wrap babies, prevents newborn babies from startling themselves awake with random arm movements, recreates the secure and cozy feeling of the womb, helps soothe your baby and get them a better sleep.

-- 【Versatile Use】Baby blanket can also be used as receiving blanket, cuddle blanket, nursing cover, sunscreen for strollers, burp cloth, car seat cover, play mat, changing pad, mini crib sheet and so on.
-Best baby shower gifts for new mothers and newborns.
+- 【Multipurpose Baby Swaddle Blankets】Baby blanket can also be used as receiving blanket, cuddle blanket, nursing cover, sunscreen for strollers, burp cloth, car seat cover, play mat, changing pad, mini crib sheet and so on.

-- 【Classic Solid Color】Four classic and earthy colors swaddle blanket with no patterns perfect for both baby girls and baby boys.
-Modern and stylish blankets get softer with every wash.
+- 【Best Baby Shower Gift】Four neutral receiving blanket with no patterns perfect for both baby girls and baby boys.
+These swaddles are baby registry must haves for new parents.
 Our solid baby swaddle will be one of your favorite things to wrap the baby up.
-Personalized Best shower gift set.

 Muslin blankets are the most popular for everyday use, and the Momcozy Muslin Swaddle Blankets are a prime example.
 Big enough to use as a nursing cover, swaddling blanket, stroller blanket, and the like, you can use it for many needs.
 Its cotton bamboo blend also makes it exceptionally soft and breathable.